ianbishop/userevents.github.io/docs/patterns.md

 ## Then

-Thens describe how to take action once a *when* has been matched.
+Thens describe what action to take once a *when* has been matched.

 If you wanted to trigger a phone call using Twilio, open an opportunity in Salesforce or send a test notification using the test endpoint, you would